- Print this page

 See > Production methods > Additives

-Genetically modified
+Genetically modified (GM) food

-GM information can be found next to the name of the food or an ingredient in the ingredients list.
+GM labelling information can be found next to the name of the food or an ingredient in the ingredients list.
 If the food is unpackaged, the GM information must be displayed close to the food at the point of sale.

 However, there are some exceptions and GM labelling is not required if:

-• the flavours containing novel DNA or protein are in a concentration of no more than 0.1%
+- the flavours containing novel DNA or protein are in a concentration of no more than 0.1%

-• there is not more than 1% (per ingredient) of an approved GM food unintentionally present as an ingredient or processing aid in a non-GM food.
+- there is not more than 1% (per ingredient) of an approved GM food unintentionally present as an ingredient or processing aid in a non-GM food

 Claims such as ‘GM free’ and ‘non-GM’ are made voluntarily by food manufacturers and subject to Australian Consumer Law.
-Labelling is also required when genetic modification results in an altered characteristic in a food.
-See the FSANZ website.

 Organic